-In accordance with IFRS 8, the Group's reportable business segments are based on the internal reporting system approved by the Group's Executive Committee, regarded as the chief operating decision maker as defined by IFRS 8. and on the technical characteristics of the products distributed by the Group.
+In accordance with IFRS 8, the Group's reportable business segments are based on the internal reporting system approved by the Group's Executive Committee, regarded as the chief operating decision maker as defined by IFRS 8.
+They are defined based on the technical features of the products distributed by the Group and the Group's management of its own funds portfolios.

-Three business segments are reported which generate risks and returns that are separate from those of the other segments:
+Four business segments have been identified, that generate risks and returns which are separate from those of the other segments.

 - the Savings business concerns products enabling policyholders to build up capital which they can cash in.
 A key feature of these products is their sensitivity to changes in interest rates - the Pensions business concerns products designed to enable policyholders to receive an annuity or lump sum on retirement.
 The main risk associated with these products concerns the probable annuity payment period - the Personal Risk business includes products enabling policyholders to insure against the risks of death, accident or illness, property damage or liability claims.
-The return on these products depends on the occurrence of the insured risk.
+The return on these products depends on the occurrence of the insured risk - Revenue from own funds portfolios corresponds to the yield on all assets owned directly by the CNP Assurances Group.
+The "Own funds portfolio" segment has been added in the segment income statement effective from 2016 in order to be consistent with the indicators regularly provided to the chief operating decision maker.
+Comparative information has been presented to reflect the addition of this new segment.